saptak/envddext/FAQ.md

 ### What will I be able to do in the first 5 minutes?

 - Install and configure Envoy Gateway
+- Monitor your complete system status from the unified Dashboard with health indicators
 - Create basic Gateway resources with visual forms
 - Set up HTTP routing rules (HTTPRoutes) with path matching and validation
 - Deploy a working example application from templates
+- Set up traffic splitting between service versions with the guided wizard
+- Configure TLS certificates with automatic cert-manager installation
-- Test your routes with the built-in HTTP client
+- Test your routes and HTTPS endpoints with the built-in HTTP client
+- Generate synthetic traffic with the advanced traffic generator and view real-time performance metrics
+- Validate traffic splitting configurations with load testing and visualization
-- See real-time status of your Gateways and routes
+- See real-time status of your Gateways and routes with enhanced visual cards in the consolidated Dashboard
 - Access everything from responsive tabs that work on any screen size

 ### I'm already using Kubernetes tools.
 Why switch?